Developer, artist, and a big fan of engaging game narratives.

-Currently I am enjoying a one-year placement as a Technical Evangelist at Unity.
+Currently I am on a one-year contract as a Technical Evangelist at Unity Technologies based in Brighton, UK.

 As part of my work at Unity, I have published a blog post and recorded videos in the form of step-by-step walkthroughs on how to use Sprite Shape for building organic 2D environments.